XaviArnaus/pitxu/README.md

 but on Feb 2025 appeared a fix in PyPi from someone that forked and generated installable builds,and also fixing packaging to be able to build on demand.
 My approach has been to add it as a first level dependency and then install `piper-tts`, which should find the dependency and respect it.
 Source: https://github.com/rhasspy/piper/issues/509
+It didn't really work like that.
+They both need to be installed through the `python shell`'s `pip3 install`, as seen below.

 ## Install packages that fail with Poetry